 12. If the PCF determines to provision or update the UE policy in step 6, the PCF sends the UE policy to the UE via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

-If the "V2X" feature is supported and the PCF determines to provision V2XP and V2X N2 PC5 policy in step 6, the PCF sends the V2XP to the UE and the V2X N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.
+If the "V2X" feature is supported, the UE requested V2XP and the PCF determines to provision V2XP and V2X N2 PC5 policy in step 6, the PCF sends the V2XP to the UE and the V2X N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

-If the "ProSe" feature is supported and the PCF determines to provision ProSeP and 5G ProSe N2 PC5 policy in step 6, the PCF sends the ProSeP to the UE and the5G ProSe N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.
+If the "ProSe" feature is supported, the UE requested ProSeP and the PCF determines to provision ProSeP and 5G ProSe N2 PC5 policy in step 6, the PCF sends the ProSeP to the UE and the5G ProSe N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

 The PCF can provision the UE policy (including V2XP and/or ProSeP) and V2X N2 PC5 policy and/or 5G ProSe N2 PC5 Policy in the same message.